V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nke / nkeke : little

-– nkefu / nkefo / (di)kefo : strong smell, bad smell, stench, cadaveric smell
+– nkefu / nkefo / (di)kefo : strong smell, bad odour, stench, cadaveric smell

 – nkefu / nkefua : gas, emanation, scent, fragrance, smell

-– nkefua / (ki)kefo : spicy flavour, pungent flavour, acrid flavour, burning flavour
+– nkefua / (ki)kefo : spicy flavour, bitter flavour, burning flavour

 – nkeka : child in the cradle, baby, small child